United Independent Party

 The United Independent Party or UIP was a political party based in Massachusetts, United States.
 The chairman of the UIP was Evan Falchuk, a former health care executive who submitted enough signatures to be on the 2014 gubernatorial ballot.
 When the party and Falchuk announced their intention to run in 2014, it billed itself as pragmatically progressive and fiscally sensible.

 The party won more than 3% of the vote in the 2014 gubernatorial ballot and was officially recognized in Massachusetts as a major party, alongside Democrats, Republicans, and the Green-Rainbow Party.
 Following the 2014 election, the party announced that it would seek to enroll 50,000 Massachusetts residents in the UIP by the end of 2015.

 The UIP was spearheading an effort to have a referendum on the Boston bid for the 2024 Summer Olympics before the bid was withdrawn.

 In November 2016, the UIP lost official party status in Massachusetts when it failed to get more than 3% of the vote.

 In February 2017, party President Evan Falchuk left the UIP and joined the Democratic Party.
 Without their president, or official party status it was forced to disband.
 Falchuk hinted that he was leaving the door open for a possible run for governor in 2018 but declined to run.

 History

 Establishment of official party status

 Founded in 2014 as the United Independent Party, the party attained official political party status in the state of Massachusetts when founder Evan Falchuk ran for the 2014 Massachusetts gubernatorial election as governor.
 Official political party status in Massachusetts affects how political groups can use finances, and official political parties are guaranteed ballot access.
 The Falchuk ticket received 3.33% of the vote in Massachusetts, where state law requires 3% during state and national elections for establishing and maintaining official party status.
-An alternate method to establish and maintain state party status in Massachusetts is to have over 1% of voters registered in their party, a threshold that the UIP has not met yet but is working towards.
+An alternate method to establish and maintain state party status in Massachusetts is to have over 1% of voters registered in their party, a threshold that the UIP never met.